In what order do Talk greetings play?

 - If enabled, the Callback and Caller must opt-in or Caller must opt-out messages for call recordings play next.

-- If enabled, the average wait time message will play now the caller is in the queue (it will only play once) if the average wait time for the day is over 2 minutes.
+- If enabled, the average wait time message will play now the caller is in the queue (it will only play once) if the average wait time for the queue is over 2 minutes.

 - Wait greeting plays last.
 If you use an IVR, greetings are controlled by the settings established there.
 Once a call routes from the IVR, the Wait greeting is played.